briggsreschke/twitter-quote-bot/deep_thought/README.md

-#### Print a randomly selected quote to command line ... could be any quote
+#### Print a randomly selected quote to terminal ... could be any quote

 I include in in .bashrc and for a twitter bot